 To celebrate the Incredibles 2 opening, I created some yummy donuts!
 I’ve chosen none other than the adorable Baby Jack-Jack, paired with some scrumptious mini chocolate chip cookies.
 Whether you’re a huge Incredibles fan or just want a fun, creative afternoon in the kitchen, these donuts are a win-win!

-Catch Disney•Pixar’s Incredibles 2 in theaters on June 15th!
+Be sure to check out Disney•Pixar’s Incredibles 2 in theaters now!

 For more fun, check out our Incredibles-inspired workout: